Generic Name: dexlansoprazole (DEX lan SOE pra zol)

 What is dexlansoprazole?

-Dexlansoprazole is in a group of drugs called proton pump inhibitors.
-Dexlansoprazole decreases the amount of acid produced in the stomach.
+Dexlansoprazole is a proton pump inhibitor that decreases the amount of acid produced in the stomach.

 Dexlansoprazole is used to treat heartburn caused by gastroesophageal reflux disease (GERD), and to heal erosive esophagitis (damage to the esophagus from stomach acid).